MicrosoftEdge/WebView2Feedback/specs/ContextMenuRequested.md

     [uuid(a1d309ee-c03f-11eb-8529-0242ac130003), object, pointer_default(unique)]
     interface ICoreWebView2ContextMenuRequestedEventArgs : IUnknown
     {
-        /// The list of default ContextMenuItem objects [propget] HRESULT MenuItems([out, retval] ICoreWebView2ContextMenuItemCollection ** value);
+        /// The list of ContextMenuItem objects.
+The end developer may modify the contents of this collection.
+        [propget] HRESULT MenuItems([out, retval] ICoreWebView2ContextMenuItemCollection ** value);

         /// Contains the data regarding the selection